pritamqu/OOD-VSSL/README.md

 | ![byol](/docs/assets/images/byol.png) | ![simsiam](/docs/assets/images/simsiam.png) | ![dino](/docs/assets/images/dino.png) |
 | **(d) v-BYOL** | **(e) v-SimSiam** | **(f) v-DINO** |

-A simplified version of the video self-supervised methods are presented.
+A simplified version of the video self-supervised methods that are studied in this work.

+### Disclaimer

+This repo is currently under initial development phase and we plan to improve it in several aspects, including adding more documentation, adding proper acknowledgements to the references that are used to create this repo, among others.
+If you face an error, please feel free to create an issue and I will try to look into it.
+You are also welcome to fork and push the changes.
+If you're interested in building on top of our work, we also welcome your contribution.

 ### Citation